clarinsi/pybossa_task_presenters/rsdo_sloleks/README.md

 ---

-This repository contains the tasks presenters developed for the annotation of the Sloleks Slovene Morphological Lexicon within the RSDO project.
+This repository contains the task presenters developed for the annotation of the Sloleks Slovene Morphological Lexicon within the RSDO project.

  ---